Skip to content

 ... loading ...

-Note: 2019 data on trabeculectomy and tube shunt surgeries for return to OR within 6 months was not collected.
+Note: 2019 data on trabeculectomy and tube shunt surgeries for return to OR within 6 months were not collected.

 Trabeculectomies and tube shunt implantations are the gold standard procedures for patients with glaucoma who require surgical intervention.
-The Glaucoma Service performed 475 trabeculectomy and tube shunt surgeries in calendar year 2022, which included 204 trabeculectomies and 271 tube shunts.
-Nine cases that were combined with other procedures (e.g., keratoprosthesis implant, intraocular lens repositioning, or retinal laser surgery) and 5 pediatric cases—defined as patients younger than 18 years old—were excluded, which left 461 cases for analysis.
+The Glaucoma Service performed 442 trabeculectomy and tube shunt surgeries in calendar year 2023, which included 172 trabeculectomies and 270 tube shunts.
+Four cases that were combined with other procedures (e.g., keratoprosthesis implant, intraocular lens repositioning, strabismus surgery, or retinal laser surgery) and 12 pediatric cases—defined as patients younger than 18 years old—were excluded, which left 426 cases for analysis.
 Cases combined with cataract surgery and ExPRESS shunts were included.
-After the exclusion criteria were applied, 202 trabeculectomies and 259 tube shunt surgeries remained for analysis.
+After the exclusion criteria were applied, 170 trabeculectomies and 256 tube shunt surgeries remained for analysis.
 Return to the operating room (OR) rates were calculated as returns within one month or returns within six months following surgery.
 Returns to the OR after one month but within six months were only counted in the six-month group.
 Reoperations were defined as cases requiring revision surgery for any surgical-related reason or for uncontrolled IOP.
-Surgeries considered as revisions included both invasive procedures like tube shunt revision and less invasive procedures like bleb revision.

 To the best of our knowledge, published data on one month and six months reoperation rates are lacking; therefore, our reported rates will help to establish new benchmarks.